DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-05-24-what-is-a-course.md

 ---
 title: What is a course?
-description: Work to define our definition of a course.
+description: Work to define our definition of a course
 date: 2018-05-24
 ---